 - Spokespersons are appointed for three-year terms; those wishing to extend their service for another term must re-apply.

-- Spokespersons who apply for an additional term are evaluated by the Academy's Public Relations Team on their success in meeting the Academy's performance standards during their term.
+- Spokespersons who apply for an additional term are evaluated by the Academy’s Strategic Communications Team on their success in meeting the Academy’s performance standards during their term.